eschan145/pyglet/doc/programming_guide/shapes.rst

 The :py:mod:`~pyglet.shapes` module is an easy to use option for creating and manipulating colored shapes, such as rectangles, circles, and lines.
 Shapes can be resized, positioned, and rotated where applicable, and their color and opacity can be changed.
 All shapes are implemented using OpenGL primitives, so they can be drawn efficiently with :ref:`guide_batched-rendering`.
-In the following examples `Batch` will be ommitted for brevity, but in general you always want to use Batched rendering for performance.
+In the following examples :py:class:`~pyglet.graphics.Batch` will be ommitted for brevity, but in general you always want to use Batched rendering for performance.

 For drawing more complex shapes, see the :ref:`guide_graphics` module.